Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 Surrounded by snow-capped mountains, stunning rolling foothills and the Beagle Channel out to sea, Ushuaia is a city of beauty as well as southern expiration.

-Much like northern Patagonia, Ushuaia is surrounded by fantastic hiking routes and stunning landscapes, all of which are worth exploring.
+Much like northern Patagonia, Ushuaia is surrounded by fantastic hiking routes and impressive andscapes, all of which are worth exploring.
 Yet, it’s the Beagle Channel that really draws visitors in, a place where you can take a boat tour of the coast and the surrounding islands.
 Famous for its boat trips, there’s even a chance to head further south and get a foot on Antarctica.

-Even when the weather isn’t on your side, Ushuaia provides charming daytime activities, including exploring the local traditional arts and craft market or getting your passport stamped with an “end of the world” Ushuaia stamp – one of many for the bragging rights, the others including a photo at the signpost at the end of the world, sending a postcard from the other side of the world…
+Even when the weather isn’t on your side, there are a decent amount of fun things to do in Ushuaia, including exploring the local traditional arts and craft market or getting your passport stamped with an “end of the world” Ushuaia stamp – one of many for the bragging rights, the others including a photo at the signpost at the end of the world, sending a postcard from the other side of the world…

 Day 24 – 34: Go Onwards to Antarctica?